tbohne/msc/README.md

-# Master's thesis at Osnabrueck University / DFKI
+# Master's Thesis at Osnabrueck University / DFKI

 **Execution Monitoring for Long-Term Autonomous Plant Observation with a Mobile Robot**